 The popularity of hip-hop is like casino gambling; it’s never going down.
-You can use no deposit bonus codes to play games or find the best hip-hop music online.
+You can use no-deposit bonus codes to play games or find the best hip-hop music online.
 Whether you’re a fan of hip-hop or not, there’s no denying that the genre has had an enormous influence on American culture in the past few years.
 As it turns out, the rise of hip-hop coincided with the time when America became more open than ever to different cultures and ideas.

-In fact, hip-hop has played a leading role in helping to shape society’s values and attitudes towards others in positive ways.
+In fact, hip-hop has played a leading role in helping to shape society’s values and attitudes toward others in positive ways.
 From encouraging self-expression and helping young people connect through music, art, and culture, hip-hop’s contribution to society is immeasurable.
 Here are some of the ways that hip-hop has positively influenced us as a society.

 Self-Expression Is a Mainstay of Hip Hop Culture